 After an instance of child abuse is reported, two different state agencies can get involved.
 The Department of Children and Families and Child Protective Services can investigate any complaint they receive.
 Often, there are complaints called into the Florida Abuse Hotline which anyone can use to report suspected abuse, neglect, or abandonment.

 These cases are referred to the Department of Children and Families.
 When there is any injury involved, local law enforcement is assigned to the case to do a criminal investigation as well.
 Depending on the nature and extent of the reports, there could be an investigation by the Department of Children and Families and criminal investigation conducted by a local law enforcement agency.

 Potential Short-Term Criminal Consequences

-When law enforcement establishes probable cause, the criminal consequences the individual faces are arrest for child abuse or aggravated child abuse.
-Child abuse is the intentional infliction of physical or mental injury upon a child or an intentional act that can reasonably be expected to result in a physical or mental injury on a child.
+When law enforcement establishes probable cause, the criminal consequences the individual faces are arrest for child abuse or aggravated abuse.
+This offense is the intentional infliction of physical or mental injury upon a child or an intentional act that can reasonably be expected to result in a physical or mental injury on a child.
 Ft.
-Lauderdale child abuse lawyer.
+Lauderdale lawyer.

 Aggravated child abuse means aggravated battery on a child, torturing, malicious punishment, and willful or unlawful caging of a child.
 When law enforcement establishes probable cause for any of those acts, they could subject an individual to an arrest for child abuse.